vipin-mohan/experiments/kubernetes/kubecost-eks-alb-setup.md

 ```
 kubectl get ingress -n kubecost
 ```
 Paste this URL in your browser to access the Kubecost dashboard.
-Note that it may take a couple minutes for the endpoint to be active
+Note that it may take a couple minutes for the endpoint to be active.